- Sep. 24, 2020

 For instance, loans denominated in U.S. dollar or loans denominated in yen to overseas borrowers extended by domestic bases of Japanese banks are reported; loans vis-à-vis Japan denominated in yen are not reported.

-The figures reported are as of the end of each quarter (March, June, September, and December).
+The figures are as of the end of each quarter (March, June, September, and December), reported in financial accounting by reporting banks.

 All items are reported in million U.S. dollar.
 Transactions denominated in yen, pound sterling, Swiss franc, and euro are converted into U.S. dollar at the end-of-month exchange rates prevailing on the reference reporting period.
 Those denominated in other foreign currencies are converted into U.S. dollar by the exchange rates designated by ministerial ordinance as of the reference reporting period.